Uni-Fusion: Universal Continuous Mapping: Experiments

-For the color field, we choose TSDF Fusion~\cite{curless1996volumetric}, $\sigma$-Fusion~\cite{rosinol2023probabilistic}, iMAP~\cite{sucar2021imap}, NICE-SLAM~\cite{zhu2022nice} and even recent hot Neural Radiance Fields model NeRF-SLAM~\cite{rosinol2022nerf} as five baselines.
-Even though it is not fair to include NeRF in comparison, we show in following experiment that Uni-Fusion significantly reduce the gap.
+For the color field, we choose TSDF-Fusion~\cite{curless1996volumetric}, $\sigma$-Fusion~\cite{rosinol2023probabilistic}, iMAP~\cite{sucar2021imap}, NICE-SLAM~\cite{zhu2022nice} and even the recent hot Neural Radiance Fields model NeRF-SLAM~\cite{rosinol2022nerf} as five baselines.
+While including NeRF in the comparison may not be entirely fair, we want to show how Uni-Fusion narrows the performance gap.

-For Scene Understanding application, we evaluate generalized zero-shot point cloud semantic segmentation with ZSLPC~\cite{cheraghian2019zero}, DeViSe~\cite{frome2013devise} and SOTA 3DGenZ~\cite{michele2021generative} for comparison.
+For the scene understanding application, we evaluate generalized zero-shot point cloud semantic segmentation with ZSLPC~\cite{cheraghian2019zero}, DeViSe~\cite{frome2013devise} and SOTA 3DGenZ~\cite{michele2021generative} for comparison.